Concentration Topic: Quality and Innovation in Health Care

 You provided some examples of potential projects for this concentration.
 Can you also provide some more details and examples of what one or two different projects could look like?

 Toyota (which maintains a large plant near Evansville), has offered its quality improvement expertise to several health care projects.
-This story about a person with diabetic complications provides a great example.
+This story about process improvement in an eye clinic provides a great example.

 In past years, Evansville students have worked with Deaconess Hospital and Vanderburgh Health Department on various projects.
 Examples of projects with Vanderburgh Health Department could involve child mortality rates, food safety, drug abuse and mental health, home care for expectant mothers, or vaccination.